Everything You Need To Know About The Shudder Thanksgiving Joe Bob Briggs Special, ‘Dinners Of Death’

 Shudder’s last special featuring Joe Bob Briggs, The Last Drive-In, experienced some major hiccups when the overwhelming fan response to Briggs’ return took down the site’s servers for a short time, as previously reported right here at the Inquisitr.

 Furthermore, there was much confusion among fans about exactly how to watch the special.
-Some thought it was an on-demand streaming title, when it fact it was only available on Shudder’s 24-hour live stream, Shudder TV.
+Some thought it was an on-demand streaming title, when in fact it was only available on Shudder’s 24-hour live stream, Shudder TV.

 Everything you need to know about #DinnersOfDeath . #thelastdrivein @shudder pic.twitter.com/dXiwUGFh94